neuefische/wd-flipped-classroom-curriculum/sessions/css-positioning/challenges-css-positioning.md

-# Challenges: Session-Name
+# Challenges: CSS Positioning

-The challenges can be solved in Codesandbox.
+The challenges can be solved in CodeSandbox.
 Please open the links below and follow the guidance provided as comments.

 **Example**